jacobfgrant/munki-tap/README.md

 Munkitap is a tool for automatically building updated, stand-alone pkg installers from formulae in [Homebrew](https://github.com/Homebrew/brew) using Timothy Sutton's [brew-pkg](https://github.com/timsutton/brew-pkg) tool.

-Eventually it should allow administrators to automatically upload these packages into munki; this functionality will be added in a future release.
+It can also automatically add these packages to a mounted munki repo.

 ## Installation